Rob-Newman/word-chain/README.md

 ## Running the application

 1. Install the .NET 6 SDK
-2. Navigate to the WoerdChain folder
+2. Navigate to the WordChain folder
 3. Run `dotnet run`
 4. Enter a start word
 5. Enter an end word